Offbeatmammal/blync-node/README.md

 ----------
 * add additional Blynclight devices (maybe Embrava would like to send me some to test!)
 * add the musicControl logic
+* only supports first Blynclight device it finds, what if there is >1?
 * make it all a bit more robust

 ----------